tonysamperi/ng-websocket/README.md

         //Do anything with data;
     });
 ```
-To simulate data from server
+Then, to simulate data from server

 ```javascript
     var data = {